hgtonight/Application-Yaga/README.md

 The latter option is only recommend if you're familiar with git.

-Once you've added the application to your Vanilla installation, you need to activate and configure it in the dashboard.
+Once you've added the application to your Vanilla installation, you need to activate it in the dashboard.
 Once activated, you will see a new "Gamification" menu in the dashboard sidebar where you can configure each individual part of the Yaga application.

 ---
 Copyright 2013 © Zachary Doll